Interoceanic Highway: Construction

 The Brazilian section runs from the tri-border town of Assis Brasil to the intersection with the main Brazilian road network in Rio Branco, via the BR-317, in this case, the road leading to the Atlantic, being the BR-364, connecting São Paulo to elsewhere.

 The total project has an estimated cost of US$1.3 billion, but some analysts predict a higher cost.
 Of this, about US$810 million is for stretches 2 - 4, $199 million is for stretches 1 and 5, and the remainder for bridges, urban connections, and overhead.

 The project employed about 6,000 people during construction.
 It was inaugurated by Peruvian President Garcia in August 2011 and is now officially complete and operational.

 Route

 From Peru's Pacific Ocean coastline, it continues across the Andes mountains and through a large part of the Amazon rainforest in the Peruvian department of Madre de Dios.
 After passing by the regionally important cities of Cusco, Cobija and Rio Branco, it then travels into Northwestern Brazil where it connects with a network of existing highways to the Atlantic. it creates a connected highway from the Peruvian ports of San Juan de Marcona to the Brazilian city of Rio Branco its ZPE (Special Export Zone) and the rest of the country.

 Andean watershed crossings

 Two branches of the Interoceanic Highway cross the main Andean watershed.
-The Urcos - Inambari branch crosses the watershed approximately here, about 7 km (in a straight line) north-east of Urcos (the road distance is much longer).
-The Azangaro - Inambari branch crosses the watershed approximately here, about 85 km north of Azangaro.
+The Urcos - Inambari branch crosses the watershed about 7 km (in a straight line) north-east of Urcos (the road distance is much longer).
+The Azangaro - Inambari branch crosses the watershed approximately 85 km north of Azangaro.